Class Collaborate Getting Started

-Video: Blackboard Collaborate with the Ultra experience user interface tour shows you Blackboard Collaborate with the Ultra experience in action.
+Video: Class Collaborate with the Ultra experience user interface tour shows you Class Collaborate with the Ultra experience in action.

 Imagine walking into a room that was perfectly outfitted for collaboration.
 The amount of tools to engage and capture are potentially endless.
 Like any good classroom or studio space, we must be organized.

 Get to know your way around Class Collaborate.
 It is organized into three convenient areas: a content presentation area, the Session menu, and a Collaborate panel.